-You can improve your academic English level to the standard needed to study on one of our postgraduate programmes - either a Masters or a research degree.
+You can improve your academic English level to the standard needed to study a postgraduate programme - either a Masters or a research degree.

 - There are start dates throughout the year, so you can study when it suits you best.

-During the course, you will develop skills in academic reading, writing, speaking and listening.
+During this pre-sessional course, you'll develop skills in academic reading, writing, speaking and listening.